 Dutch Mountain Trail - 101 km

-The Dutch Mountain Trail was developed in 2020 and has gained popularity since then.
-With good reason: it's claimed to be the most challenging of all Dutch trails.
-It meanders through beautiful landscapes and connects the Seven Summits in Zuid-Limburg, giving it the most elevation of any trail in the Netherlands.
-In 4 stages, you pass wild streams, meadows and rocky sections.
-With a bit of imagination it feels as though you're hiking in the Alps, earning it the name of the 'Dutch Mountain Trail'.
-This, plus the fact that the stages are relatively long, makes it a pretty though trail.
-You can either camp or book one of the many accommodations on the route.
+The Dutch Mountain Trail was developed in 2020 and has since gained popularity.
+Rightfully so: it's considered the most challenging of all Dutch trails.
+The route winds through beautiful landscapes and connects the Seven Hills in South Limburg, offering the most elevation gain of any trail in the country.
+In 4 stages, you'll pass wild streams, meadows, and rocky sections.
+With a bit of imagination, it feels like hiking in the Alps — which is why it’s called the Dutch Mountain Trail.
+The relatively long stages also make it a demanding hike.
+You can either camp along the way or book one of the many accommodations.

 Length: 101 km